dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Fix: License API for add-ons not working under all circumstances

 = 2.4.0 =
 * New: Update notice to make sure use is activating option "Load JS and css all over" when using do_shortcode['mashshare']